 Grouting tile gives it a finished, professional look and prevents dirt and debris from getting clogged in between the tiles.
 Grout can be applied in its natural white color, but tinting it makes it less apt to show dirt and detract from the beauty of the tile.
-When applying grout to tile, mixing it to the proper consistency makes the job easier and ensures the grout won't crumble and loosen when the tile is washed or exposed to moisture.
+When applying grout to tile, mixing it to the proper grout consistency makes the job easier and ensures the grout won't crumble and loosen when the tile is washed or exposed to moisture.

 There is no hard and fast formula for mixing grout to the proper thickness.
-Start with a small amount of grout mixture in a small container, slowly add water to it and gently mix it with a putty knife.
-When the mixture resembles thick cake batter and sticks to the end of the putty knife, it is the proper consistency.
+Start with a small amount of grout mixture in a small container.
+Slowly add water to it and gently mix it with a putty knife.
+It's always better to start with too little water and add more than to make the grout consistency too thin from the start

-Thin and Thick Grout Perils
+Thin and Thick Grout Consistency Issues

-Grout that is too thick will not fully seal the tile, as its viscosity will prevent it from reaching the bottom of the cracks.
-Overly thick grout will also adhere to the surface of the tiles and be difficult to remove when the job is done.
+Grout that is too thick won't fully seal the tile because it'll be too thick to reach the bottom of the cracks.
+Overly thick grout can also stick to the surface of the tiles and is difficult to remove when the job is done.

 Good vs. Bad Grout